So it's easy to get stuck in a bad attitude, a procrastination habit, and an avalanche of dishes and laundry.

-Simply Convivial Continuing Education has been transformational for me.
+Convivial Circle has been transformational for me.
 It really helped me connect the dots and gain such clarity.
 Engaging with membership has helped me identify problem areas and given me workable strategies to overcome them.
 I keep coming back again and again to the courses, too, and every time they are helpful.
 Mystie’s insights and tips have been game changers for me!

 - Kortney Garrison, homeschool mom & community manager at Read-Aloud Revival